TZTownsend/civ-ipriot-smiley/knowledge_and_evidence.md

    >
 2. Which of these classes directly interact with the SenseHat functionalities?
    > None of them.
 Interactions with the SenseHat are done via the
    > SenseHat instance that each Smiley has.
-For example: the
+The show method in the
+   > Smiley class calls the SenseHat class set_pixels method on the Smiley
-   > dim_display method in the Smiley class calls the SenseHat class low_light
+   > instance's SenseHat instance.
+The dim_display method in the
+   > Smiley class calls the SenseHat class low_light method on the Smiley
-   > method on the Smiley instance's SenseHat instance.
+   > instance's SenseHat instance.
    >
 3. Discuss the hiding of the SenseHAT in terms of encapsulation (100-200 Words)
    > Hiding of the SenseHat protects instances of the SenseHat from being